fmc127/edible-memories-api/README.md

 The Edible Memories API stores the user authentication and Edible Memories content data for users of the Edible Memories web app.

+# Description
+Edible memories is a food blog application.
+The user can create posts containing a title, description, recipe, and rating.
+The user can update, delete, and view posts once logged in to the application.

 ## Important Links